cwadge/junk-drawer/pipewire_tuning_guide.md

 We can see that this particular card supports 44.1k, 48k, 96k, and 192k.

-However, I have a weird card, and it doesn't use this straightforward `/proc` convention.
+I have a weird card, however, and it doesn't use this straightforward `/proc` convention.
 So I had to use a different method (which should also work with any supported card out there):

 ```
 $ aplay -D hw:0,0 --dump-hw-params test.wav